 The Air Dream Edition will followed by two, less expensive Air trims later this year.
 There is also a standard version of the Air called Pure scheduled to debut in 2022.

 Topping our list of the most expensive EVs currently available, is the Turbo S version of Porsche’s Taycan.
 The internationally known sports car manufacturer has presented the Taycan as its first all-electric offering.
 So far the hype has been immense.

 After originally presenting the higher end Taycan trims, customers can now purchase their own electric Porsche for only $80,000!
 If you have more money from all that bitcoin you’ve been squirreling away, then the Taycan Turbo S might be what you’re looking for.
-That is, if you’re looking for one of the most expensive EVs on the planet right now.

 The Porsche Taycan Turbo S starts an MSRP of $185,000.
 Yes, that’s $105,000 more than that boring, standard Taycan we just bragged about.

 Just recently, Porsche shared new details about the 2022 Taycan, including a new shade of Power Ranger pink.

 Now that we’ve knocked out a few of the vehicles you can order right from the very smart device you’re currently on, let’s focus on what’s to come.
 Below is a list of some of the most expensive electric vehicles currently scheduled to hit roads this year.

 Many of the automakers below have multiple vehicle offerings, or at the very least trim alternatives also debuting in 2021.
 However, to save space and let you get on with your day, we have selected a few of the pricier options for you to peruse and begin saving for.